richmahn/en_tn/eph/front/intro.md

 #### Singular and plural "you" ####

 In this book, the word "I" refers to Paul.
 The word "you" is almost always plural and refers to the believers who may read this letter.
 The three exceptions to this are: 5:14, 6:2, and 6:3.
-(See: [[rc://en/ta/man/translate/figs-exclusive]] and [[rc://en/ta/man/translate/figs-you]])
+(See: [[rc://en/ta/man/translate/figs-you]])

 #### What did Paul mean by the "new self" or the "new man"? ####